matthias-reis/carda-gatsby/content/articles/2023/07/greengoat-interview-en.md

 ---
 date: 2023-07-21T11:01:54.683Z
-slug: greengoat-interview-en
 typeName: Beitrag
 title: Greengoat – Interview about "The Seed"
 subTitle: '"The Physical Format still has that Magic"'
 seoTitle: Greengoat – psychedelic/stoner/doom interview
 description: I talked to Greengoat about their upcoming album and their tour plans.
 Read my interview with the psychedelic/stoner/doom duo from Madrid now!
 excerpt: 'Greengoat are a psychedelic/stoner/doom duo from Madrid whose music I recently discovered.
 Their sound reminds me a lot of the "good old times", but it is also quite futuristic.
 When I added their latest song, "The Seed", to my July playlist, they contacted me, and I asked for an interview.
 Voilà: Here we go!'
 image: https://storage.googleapis.com/cardamonchai-media/2023-07-21/greengoat-interview-soundsvegan-jpg-imagine-080808_6b716b_1024_768/640.webp
 copyright: Greengoat
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-07-21/greengoat-interview-soundsvegan-og-jpg-imagine-080808_6c6f68_1200_628/640.webp